hicknhack-software/SourceMap-Qt/README.md

 ## Requirements

 * C++11 compiler
-  * Tested with GCC 4.8.2 on MinGW
+  * Tested with GCC 4.9.1 on MinGW
-  * Tested with Visual Studio 2013 November CTP Compiler
+  * Tested with Visual Studio 2013 Community Edition
+  * Other compilers might work, but are not currently tested
-* Qt 5.3
+* Qt 5.4
-  * Tested with the binary distributions of Qt 5.3.2 on Windows
+  * Tested with the binary distributions of Qt 5.4.0 on Windows
+  * Other Qt versions might work, but are not currently tested

 ## How to use?